 The next morning, December 30th, 2nd Lt.
 William Read’s A Company tank platoon was serving as a rearguard and was in a dry rice paddy when it came under enemy fire by Japanese mortars.
 Read was riding in a tank when one of the enemy rounds hit one of its tracks knocking it out.
 After escaping the tank, Read stood in front of it and attempted to free the crew.
 A second round hit the tank, directly below where he was standing blowing off his legs at the knees and leaving him mortally wounded.
 The other members of his crew carried Read from the tank and laid him under a bridge.
 Read would not allow himself to be evacuated since there were other wounded soldiers.
 He insisted that these men be taken first.
 He would die in the arms of Pvt.
 Ray Underwood as the Japanese overran the area.

-According to records kept at Hospital #1 Harold was admitted again on December 31st having been wounded.
-This time his wounds were more serious because his parents were sent a telegram stating he had been wounded.
+According to records kept at Hospital #1 Harold was admitted again on December 31st having been injured in the accident.
+He was discharged on February 2, 1942.
+It is known that his parents were sent a telegram stating he had been injured.
 When they received a letter from him on March 16th, he stated he had recently returned to duty.

 When Harold returned to the battalion, the fighting on Bataan had reached a standstill.
 American papers reported that the troops on Bataan were shoring up their defenses against the expected Japanese offensive.
 Gen. Weaver offered to send a platoon of tanks to Corregidor, but Gen. Wainwright declined the offer.
 When Wainwright suggested that the tanks be turned into pillboxes, Weaver informed him they did not have enough tanks to do it, and if they did, there soon would be no tanks left on Bataan.
 The amount of fuel was reduced to 15 gallons a day for all vehicles except the tanks.